comebacktomorrow/provideoserver-control/readme.md

 It should be possible to extend the app to work with multiple PVS channels to work in either a main + backup format, a main + backup\alt playback format (using tags), or and A\B mode.
 Also possible is the retrieval of clip thumbnails via Quicklook and displaying those on the various interfaces.
 Finally, it should also be possible to transmit TLS data to Ross video switchers to expose clip or timer information to the multi view.

+## Development & Building
+With NodeJS installed, you can run this program from the command line using node index.js from the project root directory.
+The binary can be created by first running npm install -g pkg, and then npm run build.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.